jordan-bravo/.nix/README.md

 `tux`: My main personal laptop running NixOS and using Home Manager.

-`thinky`: My work laptop, currently running Fedora and using the Nix package manager and Home Manager.
+`thinky`: My work laptop, currently running Ubuntu and using the Nix package manager and Home Manager.

 `mbp`: My former work laptop, a MacBook with M1 (ARM) chip running MacOS, using Nix-Darwin and Home Manager.
 No longer in use, config is likely outdated.
 ISA: `aarch64-darwin`